seefa/gradle-java-application-scratch/README.md

-## Building Java Projects with Gradle
+## Building Java Projects with Gradle plus Kotlin

 1-Make a *Pure* and *Empty* Java Project